 White: Garden Party

-AARS 1960.
-Double, creamy white blooms blushed with pink on the outside.
-Especially great as a cut flower, with a soft fragrance.
+If you love a delicate white bloom, 'Garden Party' is a terrific choice.
+Its double, creamy white blooms are blushed with pink on the outside.
+Especially great as a cut flower, 'Garden Party' has a soft fragrance you'll enjoy having in your home.
 This hybrid tea rose prefers hot summers.

 10 of 10